matchavez/si/pages/06.Tech/01.documentation-tools/default.md

 The first command will create the HTML content rendering found in `build` folder.
 The second will create a PDF using LaTeX.
 Each time you want to change the content, simply run the commands.

-> Be sure to re-enter the same location via terminal before re-running these commands!

 ### This completes Creating a project and rendering content

 For more information, see the associated files.